pyinstaller/pyinstaller/doc/spec-files.rst

 or by adding them as a list to the spec file.
 In the spec file, make a list of tuples that describe the files needed.
 Assign the list of tuples to the ``binaries=`` argument of Analysis.

+Adding binary files works in a similar way as adding data files.
+As described in :ref:`Adding Binary Files`, each tuple should have two values:

+    * The first string specifies the file or files as they are in this system now.

+    * The second specifies the name of the *folder* to contain the files at run-time.

 Normally |PyInstaller| learns about ``.so`` and ``.dll`` libraries by analyzing the imported modules.